glouppe/info8010-deep-learning/lecture6.md

 class: middle

-The sliding window approach evaluates a classifier at large number of locations and scales.
+The sliding window approach evaluates a classifier at a large number of locations and scales.

 This approach is usually **very computationally expensive** as performance directly depends on the resolution and number of the windows fed to the classifier (the more the better, but also the more costly).